r3dbU7z/Bash_scripts4URLhaus/README.md

 ```

 # Inspired by
-This toolset uses python a script **urlhaus.py** by @cocaman -- https://github.com/cocaman/urlhaus
+This toolset uses a script **urlhaus.py** by @cocaman -- https://github.com/cocaman/urlhaus